LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 ### Textbook

- *Eloquent JavaScript: A Modern Introduction to Programming*, 3rd Edition, by Marijn Haverbeke.
+ *Eloquent JavaScript: A Modern Introduction to Programming*, 4rd Edition, by Marijn Haverbeke.
 No Starch Press.
-2018.
-Available [free online](https://eloquentjavascript.net) to read our download.
+2024.
+Available [free online](https://eloquentjavascript.net) to read or download; or a print copy can be purchsed.